semmlerino/CurveEditor/docs/implementation_progress.md

 1. **Complete Debug Cleanup**
    - Finish converting all remaining debug prints to use the logging system
-   - Add documentation for the logging system and configuration options
+   - Extend logging configuration system with environment variable support

 2. **Expand Test Coverage**
    - Complete test implementation for all services
    - Add integration tests for key workflows
-   - Implement UI component tests
+   - Expand UI component tests

 3. **Enhance Validation Tools**
    - Update `refactoring_validation.py` to work with the test runner